nagypet/spvitamin/README.md

 - ServerExceptionProperties.toException fixed: only unchecked exceptions will be reconstructed on the client side
 - Bitfield, ServiceUnavailableException
 - LDAP: access without domain, only with username can be enabled
+- CancellableJobExecutor refactor to use CancellableJob which is the base class of the new ContextAwareCancellableJob
+- RestExceptionResponse: ApplicationException and ApplicationRuntimeExceptions are propagated to the frontend
+- GenericRestExceptionResponseBuilder creates HTTP 400 response in case of database level ValidationExceptions

 ### 3.3.3-2-RELEASE not yet released